 Adverse events associated with daily oral administration of everolimus to organ transplant patients include but are not limited to:

-· Abdominal pain (including upper abdominal pain); Anemia; Angioedema; Anorexia; Asthenia; Constipation; Cough; Delayed wound healing/fluid accumulation; Diarrhea; Dyslipidemia (including hyperlipidemia and hypercholesterolemia); Dyspnea; Dysgeusia; Dyspepsia; Dysuria; Dry skin; Edema (peripheral); Epistaxis; Fatigue; Headache; Hematuria; Hyperglycemia (may include new onset of diabetes); Hyperlipidemia; Hyperkalemia; Hypertension; Hypokalemia; Hypomagnesemia; Hypophosphatemia; Increased serum creatinine; Infections and serious infections: bacterial, viral, fungal, and protozoal infections (may include herpes virus infection, polyoma virus infection which may be associated with BK virus associated nephropathy, and/or other opportunistic infections); Insomnia; Interaction with strong inhibitors and inducers of CY3PA4 or PgP; Leukopenia; Lymphoma and other malignancies (including skin cancer); Male infertility (azospermia and/or oligospermia); Mucosal inflammation (including oral ulceration and oral mucositis); Nausea; Neutropenia; Non-infectious pneumonitis; Pain: extremity, incision site and procedural, back, chest, and musculoskeletal; Proteinuria; Pruritus; Pyrexia; Rash; Stomatitis; Thrombocytopenia; Thrombotic microangiopathy (TMA)/Thrombotic thrombocytopenic purpura (TTP)/ Hemolytic uremic syndrome (HUS); Tremor; Urinary tract infection; Upper respiratory tract infection; Vomiting
+- Abdominal pain (including upper abdominal pain); Anemia; Angioedema; Anorexia; Asthenia; Constipation; Cough; Delayed wound healing/fluid accumulation; Diarrhea; Dyslipidemia (including hyperlipidemia and hypercholesterolemia); Dyspnea; Dysgeusia; Dyspepsia; Dysuria; Dry skin; Edema (peripheral); Epistaxis; Fatigue; Headache; Hematuria; Hyperglycemia (may include new onset of diabetes); Hyperlipidemia; Hyperkalemia; Hypertension; Hypokalemia; Hypomagnesemia; Hypophosphatemia; Increased serum creatinine; Infections and serious infections: bacterial, viral, fungal, and protozoal infections (may include herpes virus infection, polyoma virus infection which may be associated with BK virus associated nephropathy, and/or other opportunistic infections); Insomnia; Interaction with strong inhibitors and inducers of CY3PA4; Leukopenia; Lymphoma and other malignancies (including skin cancer); Male infertility (azospermia and/or oligospermia); Mucosal inflammation (including oral ulceration and oral mucositis); Nausea; Neutropenia; Non-infectious pneumonitis; Pain: extremity, incision site and procedural, and back; Proteinuria; Pruritus; Pyrexia; Rash; Stomatitis; Thrombocytopenia; Thrombotic microangiopathy (TMA)/Thrombotic thrombocytopenic purpura (TTP)/ Hemolytic uremic syndrome (HUS); Tremor; Urinary tract infection; Upper respiratory tract infection; Vomiting

 Prior to use, please reference the Instructions for Use at www.abbottvascular.com/ifu for more information on indications, contraindications, warnings, precautions, and adverse events.